rcgsheffield/sheffield_hpc/stanage/software/apps/gromacs.rst

 Usage
 -----

-GROMACS software can be loaded using one of the following module load commands:
+GROMACS software can be loaded with the following module load command:

 .. code-block::

-    $ module load GROMACS/2021-foss-2020b
-    $ module load GROMACS/2019.3-foss-2019b
+    module load GROMACS/2021.5-foss-2021b

 The GROMACS executable is ``gmx`` or ``gmx_mpi`` if using an OpenMPI module.
 Typing ``gmx help commands`` will display a list of commands for ``gmx`` and their function.